At this time I would like to thank all my blog readers who have chosen to subscribe to my psychotherapy blog:

 Learn John Gottman’s 5-step method for resolving arguments after a big blow up has happened…

-About Me: I am a psychologist and couples therapist in Houston Texas.
-I have received training in the Gottman Method as well as other couples therapy approaches.
+About Me: I am a psychologist and ICEEFT certified couples therapist in Houston Texas.
+I have received training in the Gottman Method as well as emotionally focused couples therapy.
 To read more about couples therapy, visit my website: www.bettertherapy.com

 A frequent concern couples have is how to express their disagreements without starting a fight.